itoleck/WindowsPerformance/WPT/Traces/README.md

 D-Boot.10-31-2020.00-34-44.Boot_1.etl - Can you find why this computer took too long to boot?

 USBOS_PF_SSD_BOOT2.etl - Can you find why this computer took too long to boot?

+CaseOfThe30SecondFileExplorer.etl - Can you find out why Windows Explorer was slow to show the "My Computer" files and folders?